metadata-research/yamz/README.md

 A fairly recent copy is also available in the git repository

 Restore on development
-`psql - U postgres -f yamz.sql'
+`psql -U postgres -f yamz.sql'